 - Second DUI Offense

 Gainesville DUI Attorneys – Driving Under the Influence in Gainesville (DUI) [Florida Statute 316.193]Musca Law criminal defense attorneys have determined that Florida Statutes Section 316.193 governs the offense of driving under the influence in Gainesville.
 What constitutes a DUI offense will depend on the facts and circumstances of a case, but some of the factors that are taken into consideration when charging someone with a DUI include:

-Whether the person had a blood alcohol concentration (BAC) of .08 percent or higher.
+- Whether the person had a blood alcohol concentration (BAC) of .08% or higher.

-Whether they are impaired to a degree by alcohol and/or drugs.
+- Whether they were impaired to a degree by alcohol and/or drugs.

-Whether the individual has been convicted of DUI previously.
+- Whether the individual has been convicted of a previous DUI.

 Driving Under the Influence Defense Attorneys in Gainesville, Florida

 DUI Penalties, Fines and Jail TimePeople convicted of a DUI in Gainesville can be penalized in a variety of ways that include criminal penalties such as fines and jail time, as well as administrative penalties like the DMV’s suspension of their driver’s license.
 A DUI conviction can also adversely affect someone’s ability to do certain things that many individuals take for granted such as the ability to rent housing, obtain a student loan, or obtain or keep employment.
 Other consequences of a first-time DUI conviction can include:

 - A substance abuse course.